CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 However, the included result files were generated with Bowtie2.
 Your results may differ when using SMALT.

+Note: Picard is required when removing deplicate reads and when realigning reads around indels.
+Both of these functions are enabled by default, but can be disabled in the configuration file.

+Note: GATK is required when realigning reads around indels, which is enabled by default, but can be disabled in the configuration file.

 Step 3 - Environment Variables
 ------------------------------
 Define the CLASSPATH environment variable to specify the location of the Picard and VarScan jar files.
 Add